Sekula34/Sekula34/README.md

 I’m currently looking for my first junior developer job in the EU and would love to start in **February or March** 2025 (but I’m flexible to start earlier if needed).

-I’m passionate about learning, coding, F1 🏎️, and tackling new challenges.
+I’m passionate about learning, coding, Formula 1 🏎️, and tackling new challenges.

 #### Languages I know: